ManuNeuro/EmmanuelCalvet/_posts/2022-01-12-quantum-tuto-p1.md

 Mathematically, a gate is a matrix; a single qubit matrix applies to the two-dimensional state and transforms this state into a new one; hence it's a $2\times2$ matrix.

-Here is the mathematical definitions of the $X$ gate, or the quantum equivalent of the classical `NOT` gate:
+Here is the mathematical definition of the $X$ gate, or the quantum equivalent of the classical `NOT` gate:

 $$\LARGE \sigma_x= \begin{vmatrix}0 & 1 \\ 1 & 0 \end{vmatrix}$$